cdelledonne/eslab_06/assignment_02/ESLab_Assign02_Group06/README.txt

 ================================================================================
                                                                               ||
 Compile the code  --->  The code has to be compiled on the eslab server       ||
-                        due to libraries and compilers dependences:           ||
+                        due to libraries and compilers dependencies:          ||
                                                                               ||
                         $ cd dsp                                              ||
                         $ make                                                ||